ProximoSrl/ProximoSrl.github.io/_posts/2014-09-13-what-is-jarvis.md

 Great Power without Form
 </blockquote>

+Forgive Google and try to search the internet browsing the ["Yahoo Directory"](https://dir.yahoo.com).. you got it!

-No more phone calls to find "that document" or endless filesystem browsing in search of relevant infos.
+Our first goal was: no more phone calls to "knowledge owners" to find "that document" or endless filesystem style browsing in search of relevant informations.

 So our first domain was a [DMS](http://en.wikipedia.org/wiki/Document_management_system).